This module examines the patterns of life in deep-sea environments & the processes that govern those patterns.

 Having successfully completed this module you will be able to:

-- Identify threats to deep-sea systems in the context of global change.
+- Identify threats to deep-sea ecosystems in the context of impacts of human activities and global change.

-- Critically evaluate the latest research in deep-sea oceanography.
+- Critically evaluate the latest research in deep-sea ecology.

-- Link a variety of ecological variables with their consequences in the deep sea including species diversity, biomass and zonation.
+- Link a variety of ecological variables with their consequences in deep-sea habitats, including species diversity, biomass and zonation.

 Knowledge and Understanding